smiles724/GNN-Bottleneck/readme.md

 ```

 ### Molecular Dynamics
-The MD dataset, ISO 17, is provided by the Quantum Machine organization, which is available in
+The MD dataset, ISO 17, is provided by the Quantum Machine organization, which is available on
 [its official website](http://quantum-machine.org/datasets/).
 After downloading the source data, run the following script to preprocess it.
 ```python
 python data/dataset_iso17.py
 ```

 ### Molecular Property Prediction
-QM7 and QM8 datasets are also accessible in the same [link](http://quantum-machine.org/datasets/) of the Quantum Machine organization as the MD datatset.
+QM7 and QM8 datasets are also accessible in the same [link](http://quantum-machine.org/datasets/) of the Quantum Machine organization as the MD dataset.
 ```python
 python data/dataset_qm.py
 ```

 ## Analyze the Bottleneck of GNNs
 ### Train a Model